1947 Svenska Cupen

-Svenska Cupen 1947 was the seventh season of the main Swedish football Cup.
-The competition was concluded on 24 August 1947 with the Final, held at Råsunda Stadium, Solna in Stockholms län.
-Malmö FF won 3-2 against AIK before an attendance of 26,705 spectators.
+The 1947 Svenska Cupen was the seventh season of the main Swedish football Cup.
+The competition was concluded on 24 August 1947 with the final, held at Råsunda Stadium, Solna in Stockholms län.
+Malmö FF won 3–2 against AIK before an attendance of 26,705 spectators.

 Preliminary round 1

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Preliminary round 2

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Preliminary round 3

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 First round

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Second round

 The 8 matches in this round were played between 4 and 6 July 1947.

 Quarter-finals

 The 4 matches in this round were played on 12 and 13 July 1947.

 Semi-finals

 The semi-finals in this round were played on 20 July 1947.

 Final

 The final was played on 24 August 1947 at the Råsunda Stadium.